Gordon999/Pi_Hailo_Wildlife_3/README.md

 When running you will see 2 windows, a live window and a capture review and control window.

-right clicking on the 6/13 button (in the image above) will zoom in to help with focussing the camera.
+Zoom will zoom in to help with focussing the camera.

 To mask an area of detection LEFT click on the review window (when NOT ZOOMED).
 The masking is based on a grid.
 Default grid 32x32 but user settable.
 Set gridmask parameter.